farshed/genius-lyrics-api/README.md

 # genius-lyrics-api [![npm version](https://img.shields.io/npm/v/react-native-quick-scroll.svg?style=flat)](https://www.npmjs.com/package/react-native-quick-scroll)

-This package provides a convenient wrapper around Genius API for searching song lyrics.
-It also scrapes lyrics directly from genius.com
+This package provides a convenient wrapper around [Genius API]() for searching song lyrics.
+It also scrapes lyrics directly from genius.com. genius-lyrics-api doesn't use any native node modules so it should work also with front-end libraries (ReactJS/React Native etc.).

-# Installation
+## Installation

 Install with npm